-The Company adopted the Accounting Policy Disclosures (Amendments to IAS 1 and Statement of Practice 2 of the IFRS) as of January 1, 2023.
-Although the modifications did not give rise No change in the accounting policies themselves will affect the information on accounting policies disclosed in the financial statements.
-The modifications require the disclosure of "material" rather than "significant" accounting policies.
-The modifications also provide guidance on the application of materiality to policy disclosures accounting, helping entities to provide useful and specific information on accounting policies Accountants that users need to understand other financial statement information.
-Management has reviewed the accounting policies and has updated the information contained in note 3 Material accounting policies (2022: Significant accounting policies) in some cases of conformity with the modifications).
+The Company adopted Disclosure of Accounting Policies (Amendments to IAS 1) and IFRS Practice Statement 2 Making Materiality Judgments as of January 1, 2024.
+Despite such amendments did not give rise to changes in the accounting policies, they did affect the information on accounting policies disclosed in the financial statements.
+The amendments require the disclosure of "material" accounting policies, rather than "significant".
+Likewise, the amendments provide recommendations on the importance regarding the disclosure of accounting policies.
+Thus, entities can provide useful and specific information on accounting policies that users may need to understand other information in the financial statements.
+The Board of Directors has reviewed the accounting policies and updated the disclosures in the present note in accordance with the referred amendments.
+Material accounting policies used by the Company's management in the preparation of the financial statements are detailed below.